php-dev-br/laravel-doc-pt-br/views.md

 <a name="sharing-data-with-all-views"></a>
 #### Sharing Data With All Views

 Occasionally, you may need to share a piece of data with all views that are rendered by your application.
-You may do so using the view facade's `share` method.
+You may do so using the view factory's `share` method.
 Typically, you should place calls to `share` within a service provider's `boot` method.
 You are free to add them to the `AppServiceProvider` or generate a separate service provider to house them:

     <?php

     namespace App\Providers;

-    use Illuminate\Support\Facades\View;

     class AppServiceProvider extends ServiceProvider
     {